tinyzqh/circuit-sat/README.md

 Also, C-VAE, [D-VAE](https://github.com/muhanzhang/D-VAE), Attention Mechanism and Heterogeneous Graph Embedding can be referred.

 I think using an adjacency matrix to represent the ordering of the nodes and the connections between nodes would be a feasible solution.

+### igraph structure
+For AIG, the nodes can be categorized as the input node, internal AND nodes, the output node.
+The type values for each kind of nodes are as follows:
+* Input node: 0 (one single virtual starting node, be compatible with D-VAE);
+* Literal input node: 1 (input nodes, have a common predecessor Input node);
+* Internal AND nodes: 2;
+* Output node: 3 (connect to the last-level AND gate, but the edge might be Inverter).

+The type values for non-inverter and inverter edge:
+* non-inverter: 0;
+* inverter: 1.

 ### Problem
 1. Are Permutation invariance and negation invariance (mentioned in *NeuronSAT*) existing in AIG representation?